ecadlabs/go-tezos/README.md

 The `alphanet` image tag means you are not interacting with the live `mainnet`.
 You can connect to `mainnet` with the `tezos/tezos:mainnet` image, but it takes longer to sync.

+The `docker-compose.yml` file uses volumes, so when you restart the node, it won't have to regenerate an identity, or sync the entire chain.

+### Running a tezos RPC node using docker

+If you want to run a tezos node quickly, without using `docker-compose` try:

+`docker run -it --rm --name tezos_node -p 8732:8732 tezos/tezos:alphanet tezos-node`

+### Interacting with tezos RPC

 With the tezos-node docker image, you can test that the RPC interface is
 working: